 Once a program is developed it eliminates much of the drudgery of the hand methods.
 That elimination and resulting speed of computation are the benefit.
 It is probable that at some point in time the inputs are more important than the method.
 As the famous, but often ignored, saying goes, "Garbage in, garbage out."
 We make our calculations based on constants at some temperature, some density, some pressure, and so forth.
-Different temperatures and assumptions cause many problems regarding the accuracy of the mathematical calculations.
 Computers do not eliminate the necessity of understanding the underlying science in making the best possible inputs.

 This discussion was based on closing or sudden stopping.
 Essentially that is the most damaging case.
 There are similar methods that can be utilized for openings also.
-Opening or starting rarely causes the problems in the system that an unexpected stop does.
+Opening or starting can cause the problems in the system that an unexpected stop does.
 The little calculations done so far indicate the magnitude of the pressures that can arise, and therefore the emphasis is put on that.